 For high yielding picker-type varieties, spindle picking may be a good option for some producers.
 Some recently conducted trials indicate that micronaire values of harvested lint may be increased by about 0.3 units when spindle picked versus stripper harvested.
 Harvest efficiency may be somewhat lower with spindle picking, but many fiber properties and gin turnout are generally improved when harvested in a timely manner.
 Seedcotton remaining in the field after spindle picker harvesting is generally of poor quality, including low micronaire.
 Selecting harvest aid chemicals for picker harvesting is similar to selecting for stripper harvest in higher yielding cotton.
 Differences, however, do exist.
-These differences include the reduced necessity to remove all green leaves from the plant and elimination of the need for sequential applications of paraguat for crop conditioning.
-Furthermore, some immature unopened bolls may not be a concern, as these bolls will most likely not make it to the basket and those that do could contribute to lower micronaire.
+These differences include the reduced necessity to remove all green leaves from the plant and elimination of the need for sequential applications of paraquat for crop conditioning.
+Furthermore, some immature unopened bolls may not be a concern, as these bolls will most likely not make it to the harvester basket and those that do could contribute to lower micronaire.
 When spindle picking high yielding cotton, greater expense for harvest aids can be justified with greater returns.
 Rapid boll opening and defoliation are the objectives when considering harvest aid chemicals for spindle picking.
 This will allow quicker harvesting with reduced risk from High Plains meteorological events.
-Tank mixes of ethephon (including premium ethephon products such as Finish 6 Pro and FirstPick) and defoliants (such as Def/Folex or Ginstar) are effective in higher yielding cotton to hasten boll opening and drop leaves.
-Finish 6 Pro has 6 lb ethephon/gallon combined with a proprietary synergist cyclanilide (0.375 lb/gallon).
-Cyclanilide is reported to be an effective inhibitor of auxin transport and binding which should result in increased abscission activity.
-In order to obtain desirable levels of defoliation with Finish 6 Pro, tank mixes of low rates of defoliants are many times required.
-FirstPick is another ethephon-based product (2.28 lb ethephon/gallon or 18.3 percent a.i.) which has a synergist identified as AMADS (58.6 percent a.i.).
-Warm temperatures (80°F) are normally required to obtain the maximum boll opening response, although higher rates of ethephon are still effective under cooler temperature conditions.
+Tank mixes of ethephon (including enhanced ethephon products such as Finish 6 Pro and FirstPick) and defoliants (such as Def or Ginstar) are effective in higher yielding cotton to hasten boll opening and drop leaves.